Nurse Anesthesia

 *Tuition costs do not include textbooks or any additional costs associated with this program.

-Graduation Rate/Certification Pass Rate/Employment Outlook
+Graduation Rate/Certification Pass Rate

-The DNP-NA doctoral class of 2022 had a 90% first-time pass rate on the NBCRNA NCE, a graduation rate of 94% and an attrition rate of 6%.
-Since the August 2005 inception of the Master of Science in Nurse Anesthesia (MSNA) program at Franciscan Missionaries of Our Lady University, there have been 421 graduates.
-Of these graduates, 398 passed the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA) National Certification Exam (NCE) on the first attempt (95%).
 Employers consistently rate the Franciscan Missionaries of Our Lady University MSNA and DNP-NA graduates as excellent practitioners with a broad knowledge base who demonstrate competency in administering anesthesia in all specialty areas.
 Additionally, graduates indicate the program prepared them to function as competent anesthesia providers.
-Alumni of Franciscan Missionaries of Our Lady University’s nurse anesthesia program, serve in leadership roles for state associations and several hold positions within the program as faculty.
-Employment rate as a Certified Registered Nurse Anesthetist for the Class of 2021 is 100% at 6-months post-graduation.
+Alumni of Franciscan Missionaries of Our Lady University’s nurse anesthesia program serve in leadership roles for state associations, and several hold positions within the program as faculty.
+The employment rate as a Certified Registered Nurse Anesthetist for the Class of 2023 is 100% at six months post-graduation, and 100% of the class of 2023 had employment offers six months pre-graduation.

 Grants and Scholarships